KoenVerboven/school-administration-Website/README.md

 ![image](https://github.com/user-attachments/assets/be1de51a-4bc9-4957-91a2-17baf5afd76c)
 Student :
-Search on fullName like
+* Search on fullName like.
+* Clear search result.
-Sort (ascending and desc) by click on header Pagination
+* Sort (ascending and desc) by click on header.
+* Pagination.
+* ItemsCount
+* Jump to Student detail by clicking on GridRow.

 ![image](https://github.com/user-attachments/assets/32c75e5a-0adf-43f4-ba39-09cd17989a16)